jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

 After that run *make* as usual to build your system.

-The [Buildroot Documentation][buildroot-docs] is pretty good and worth a read.
-It's not very long.

-Here are a few more optimizations I've been using with my builds.

-You can tell buildroot to save downloaded source files to a location outside the local buildroot repository.
+Another option I've been using is to save the downloaded source files to a location outside the buildroot repository.

-The download location is determined by the **BR2\_DL\_DIR** environment variable which you can set globally in your shell environment or a line like this in your *.config*
+The download location is determined by the **BR2\_DL\_DIR** environment variable which you can set globally in your shell environment or in a line like this in your *.config*

     BR2_DL_DIR="$(HOME)/br-download"

 This allows you to share common downloads among different builds.

-Another build option I've been using is to build externally, outside the buildroot repository.
+Another option is to build externally, outside the buildroot repository.

 You can specify it like this when you do the first `make defconfig`